Efficient privacy loss accounting for subsampling and random allocation: Numerical Results

+We note that in the case of the Laplace mechanism the relation between Poisson and random allocation is more complex.
+Generally speaking, random allocation's privacy guarantees are better than Poisson's in the low privacy regime (small $\sigma$ and $t$), slightly worse than Poisson's in the high privacy regime, and converge as $\varepsilon$ tends to $0$ (Fig. \ref{fig:Gauss_Laplace_by_sigma}, \ref{fig:Gauss_Laplace_by_t}).
+A full characterization of the relation between Poisson and random allocation for various algorithms is left to future work.

+\para{DP-SGD with PREAMBLE:} To illustrate the accuracy of our PLD computations and our general approach to PLD-based accounting, we revisit the DP-SGD with low-communication noise addition algorithm (PREAMBLE) \citep{AFKRT26}.
+In this setting, a model is trained on a dataset of $n$ users for $E$ epochs, each consisting of $1/q$ gradient updates for some $q\in(0,1]$ via a variant of DP-SGD.
+Each update is calculated using a batch of users chosen via Poisson subsampling with probability $q$ using PREAMBLE mean estimation algorithm.
+In this algorithm the $d$-dimensional gradient is split into blocks of size $B$ and each user in the update batch samples $k = C/B$ (out of the $d/B$) blocks of the gradient.
+Here $C$ is an overall communication constraint for each user.
+Each user then adds Gaussian noise to their blocks and the blocks from all the users in the batch are sent to secret-sharing servers and aggregated.

+In this algorithm each gradient update corresponds to running the $k = C/B$ out of $t = d/B$ random allocation scheme with Gaussian noise, followed by Poisson subsampling with rate $q$ and then $E / q$ composition. \citet{AFKRT26} used the RDP-based accounting derived from \citep{FS25,DCO25}, combined with amplification by subsampling for RDP and standard composition bounds.

+We perform the privacy analysis for this setting using our PLD accounting methods, combining the results of Theorems \ref{thm:num_acc_RA} and \ref{thm:PLD_subsam} and Lemma \ref{lem:multAlloc}.
+Figure~\ref{fig:PREAMBLE} provides the results and compares them to the RDP-based bounds for all the settings in \citep{AFKRT26}.
+The sample size is $n = 6 \cdot 10^{5}$, the model dimension is $d = 2^{20}$, the communication constant is $C = 2^{15}$, and the number of epochs is $E=10$, where the expected batch size is $n q$.
+The y-axis represents the ratio between the noise $\sigma$ required to ensure $(\eps=1, \delta=10^{-6})$-DP using the PREAMBLE method and the standard private mean estimation via Gaussian noise addition (which corresponds to standard DP-SGD).
+As can be seen from the results, our accounting significantly improves on RDP-based bounds even in the relatively challenging setting where composition over numerous rounds amplifies approximation errors.

+\Arxiv{The large number of composition steps requires extremely tight bounds of the base random allocation PLD, resulting in a heavy computational load.
+The results were computed using the multiplicative-spacing method described in this work with $10^{6}$ bins for both add and remove directions.}

-\begin{movable}{mov:runtime_experiment}{} \textbf{Runtime:} In Figure \ref{fig:runtime_experiment} we depict the runtime on a personal laptop as a function of the tightness parameter $\alpha$ and the number of possible allocations $t$.
-The runtime in the left sub-plot is presented as a function of $1/\alpha$ which corresponds to the number of bins.
-The results match the theoretical derivation in Theorem \ref{thm:num_acc_RA}, with runtime scaling $\sim \alpha^{-2}$ and polylogarithmically in $t$.
-It also reflect the fact that this method is practical and requires at most a few tens of seconds in most reasonable parameter regimes.
+\para{Runtime.} In Figure \ref{fig:runtime_experiment} we depict the runtime on a personal laptop as a function of the gap between upper and lower bounds\Arxiv{ (the lower bound is produced by the variant in Remark~\ref{rem:lower})} computed on the same parameter, as controlled by the tightness parameter $\alpha$ for several values of possible allocations $t$.
+As shown in Figure \ref{fig:gap_vs_disc}, this gap is proportional to the discretization $\alpha$, which is inversely proportional to the grid size.
+The results match the theoretical derivation in Theorem \ref{thm:num_acc_RA}, with runtime scaling $\sim \alpha^{-2}$.
+They also show that this method is practical and requires at most a few tens of seconds in most reasonable parameter regimes.